Criminal Law and Ethics (FS 700, 2 credits)

 This lecture-based course will provide an overview of the principles and concepts on which trace evidence analysis is based.
 Proper collection, preservation, identification and comparison of items such as glass, paint, hairs and fibers, using standard methods and instruments used in crime laboratories will be discussed.

-This lecture-based course will provide the student with an overview of the role of the medical examiner as it relates to death investigations.
+This lecture-based course will provide the student with an overview of the role of the medical examiner and the basic principles of medicolegal death investigations.
 Specific lectures will cover autopsy procedures in the investigation of gun shot wounds, sharp and blunt trauma, drowning, asphyxia, child deaths, motor vehicle accidents and time since death determination.
 A general knowledge of anatomy is recommended prior to enrollment.

 This interactive course builds upon the material discussed in Criminal Law and Ethics regarding the criminal trial process, the role of the forensic witness and the presentation of scientific testimony and physical evidence in court.
 Students will actively participate in presenting testimony as well as critiquing the performance of others in a mock court setting.
 Instructors may utilize reports and projects prepared in other courses to provide the subject matter for the students’ testimony.
 Prerequisite: Criminal Law and Ethics.

-Students will register for this course in preparation for conducting a library- or laboratory-based thesis project.
+Students will register for this course in preparation for conducting a research-based thesis project.
 With direction from the student’s thesis research committee, the student will investigate his/her thesis topic, develop a research plan including an outline of the project, become familiar with quality control and quality assurance issues and begin data collection.
+As part of this course, students will be required to attend several instructional and discussion sessions throughout the semester and must attend a minimum of ten designated professional/scientific seminars.
 Prerequisite: Active involvement in the Master’s research project and a designated Principal Investigator.

-Students must complete a program of research that will be incorporated into a thesis of publishable quality, states a hypothesis or scientific question and presents the findings to support the stated proposition.
+Students must complete an independent program of research that will be incorporated into a thesis of publishable quality, states a hypothesis or scientific question and presents the findings to support the stated proposition.
 Thesis topics are developed in conjunction with a research committee consisting of faculty members and/or other qualified individuals.
 Registration for this course should be during the semester in which the student anticipates graduation from the program.
-Prerequisite: Directed Studies in Biomedical Forensic Sciences.
+Prerequisite: Directed Research and Professionalism in Biomedical Forensic Sciences.